-Senate $1 trillion coronavirus bill coming Thursday - senior Republican
+U.S. Senate leader introduces emergency coronavirus bill, seeks bipartisan talks

 Cramer also said the economic stimulus package was likely to rely on loans, not grants, to the airline industry.

-McConnell said the Senate would remain in session until it finishes the legislation and sends it to the Democratic-controlled House of Representatives.
-Once both houses pass the bill, it would then pass to Trump to be signed into law.

-House leaders, meanwhile, are trying to work out new voting procedures that would allow them to reconvene without endangering members after Utah Democrat Ben McAdams and Florida Republican Mario Diaz-Balart tested positive for the virus.
+Leaders in the House of Representatives, meanwhile, are trying to work out new voting procedures that would allow them to reconvene without endangering members after Utah Democrat Ben McAdams and Florida Republican Mario Diaz-Balart tested positive for the virus.

 Several other House lawmakers, including Republican whip Steve Scalise, were in self-quarantine after having been in contact with someone who had tested positive for the virus.

-House Majority Leader Steny Hoyer wrote to lawmakers telling them they would not be called back into session until they needed to vote on the legislation, and that the House would adjust its voting procedures so that fewer people would be on the chamber’s floor at any one time.
+House Speaker Nancy Pelosi said she had asked the Rules committee chairman, Representative Jim McGovern, to review how members vote in the chamber.

 Congress passed an $8.3 billion measure earlier this month to combat the coronavirus outbreak and develop vaccines for the highly contagious disease.